 When to contact the Product Security Incident Response Team (PSIRT)

 To ensure confidentiality, we encourage you to encrypt any sensitive information you send to us via email.
 We are able to receive messages encrypted using OpenPGP.
-A copy of our public key that can be used to send encrypted email can be found here.
+For a copy of our public key for sending encrypted email go here.